CCN-Support/CCN_Wiki/docs/source/mri.rst

 Project Management
 ------------------
-SIStat (https://www.sistat.ucla.edu/ccnsas/login.asp) is used for all project management at CCN.
-On SISat, you will be able to:
+SIStat (https://www.sistat.ucla.edu/ccnsas/login.asp) is the platform CCN uses to manage all scan-related activities.
+It is hosted by the Semel Institute Biostatistics Core and will serve as your hub for:

-- Upload your IRB approvals
+- Uploading your IRB approvals
-- Encumber funds so you can bill scans to your project
+- Encumbering funds so you can bill scans to your project
-- Schedule/cancel scans
+- Adding certified personnel to your lab/project
-- Add certified personnel to your lab/project
+- Scheduling and cancelling scans

 The diagram below provides an overview of the steps required to set up a project on SIStat, from the perspective of a completely new lab with new users.
 Keep this workflow in mind as you read through the following sections.
 For any questions (and Step 1B, referring to the CCN Administrator), please contact ccnsupport@g.ucla.edu and cc Marlo Duran at mdduran@mednet.ucla.edu.